Localization theorems for weakly approximable triangulated categories

 is exact up to direct summands.
-The commutative diagram follows directly from Corollary \ref{cor:for Tbc}. \end{proof}
+The corresponding commutative diagram follows directly from Corollary \ref{cor:for Tbc}. \end{proof}

-The short exact sequence of the singularity categories in the commutative diagram above is also obtained by Jin-Yang-Zhou \cite[Theorem 1.1]{JYZ23} differently by using DG theory.
+The short exact sequence of the singularity categories is also obtained by Jin-Yang-Zhou \cite[Theorem 1.1]{JYZ23} differently by using DG theory.
 The other short exact sequences seem certainly mathematically correct and interesting, but we have not found any relevant discussions.